Wi-Form/Wi-Form/README.md

 # Overview
-Wi-Form is a open-source and international endeavour to map and give form to places’ WIFI signature.
+Wi-Form is a endeavour to map and give form to places’ WIFI signature.
 This is done through a reworked take on Wardriving, Warwalking, etc.

 A mobile device with a GPS module and a WIFI module (with a monitor-mode capabilities) collect the WIFI probes sent by nearby devices.
 The data is then stored in a 3 dimensional table, where the X and Y are the latitude and longitude and the Z is the strength of the probe signal.